 The Rendlesham Project

-Since 2008 the Suffolk County Council Archaeological Service has been co-ordinating a major survey project at the Naunton Hall estate in Rendlesham.
+Since 2008 the Suffolk County Council Archaeological Service has been co-ordinating a major survey project in Rendlesham.
 Aspects of the work have been supported by various bodies, including English Heritage (now Historic England), the Sutton Hoo Society, the Society of Antiquaries, the Suffolk Institute of Archaeology and History, the Royal Archaeological Institute, the Society for Medieval Archaeology and the Portable Antiquities Scheme.
 The academic advisor to the project is Professor Chris Scull (Cardiff University and University College London).